POETSII/tinsel/README.md

 ### 1.1 Compute Subsystem

 We have developed our own 32-bit RISC-V core specially for POETS.
-This core is heavily *multithreaded*, supporting up to 32 threads.
-Crucially, this enables the core to tolerate the inherent latencies of deeply-pipelined FPGA floating-point operations.
+This core is heavily *multithreaded*, supporting up to 32 threads, enabling it to tolerate the inherent latencies of deeply-pipelined FPGA floating-point operations.
 Multithreading also tolerates the latency of arbitration logic, allowing aggressive sharing of large components such as FPUs and caches between cores.
-This kind of sharing can reduce FPGA area significantly, allowing more cores per FPGA, without compromising system throughput.

 At most one instruction per thread is allowed in the core's pipeline at any time, eliminating all control and data hazards.
 This leads to a small, simple, high-frequency design that is able to execute one instruction per cycle provided there are sufficient parallel threads, which we expect to be the case for POETS.
 Custom instructions are provided for sending and receiving messages between threads running on the same core or different cores.

 ### 1.2 Memory Subsystem

-It is believed that POETS applications will typically require a generous amount of memory to hold, for example, highly-connected graphs representing large physical systems.
+POETS applications will typically process large graph structures and hence require a generous amount of memory.
 But there is no requirement to give applications the illusion of a single shared memory space: message-passing is intended to be the primary communication mechansim.

-FPGA boards typically provide a number of high-bandwidth DRAMs and it is essential to exploit spatial locality for efficient access.
-One way to achieve this is to require the programmer to use a DMA unit to explicitly transfer regions of data between DRAM and a small, core-local SRAM.
-In our view, this leads to a complicated programming model.

-Instead, we have developed our own data cache specifically to meet the requirements of POETS.
-This cache is partitioned by thread id (the hash function combines the thread id with some number of address bits) and permits at most one request per thread to be present in the cache pipeline at any time.
+To keep the programming model simple, we have opted to use *caches* to optimise access to DRAM rather than *DMA*.
+The tinsel cache is partitioned by thread id (the hash function combines the thread id with some number of address bits) and permits at most one request per thread to be present in the cache pipeline at any time.
 Consequently, there is no aliasing between threads and all data hazards are eliminated, yielding a simple, non-blocking design that can consume a request on every cycle, even if it is a miss.
 This full-throughput cache can usefully be shared by up to four cores, based on the observation that an typical RISC workload will access data memory once every four instructions.

 ### 1.3 Communication Subsystem